iostrovok/go-clonetube/README.md

-## Simple module which prepares clones in background and returns by demand ##
+## Simple module which prepares clone objects in background and returns by demand ##

 ### Installing ###
 ```bash